jpetso/versioncontrol_hg/README.txt

 - Parents are now *really* recorded and reconstituted properly
 - Branches are logged
 - Refactoring to process one log entry at a time globally
+- Tags logging / Tag tracking

 TODO
 ----

 These are required items that have not been implemented yet.

-- Tags logging / Tag tracking
 - The rest of the required functions
     - versioncontrol_hg_get_current_item_tag(), tied to tag tracking
-- Account tracking (currently everything is anonymous w/ emails)

 TODO EXTRA!
 -----------